Where to Begin

 The main idea is that with decentralized networks, there is no third party that validates network transactions – which means there is no gatekeeper that can dictate rules that might prevent you from using the service, and there is no central point of failure which can be used to ‘take out’ the entire network.

-Decentralized applications (DApps) are just what they sound like – computer programs and online services that are built on a decentralized blockchain like Ethereum.
-Quite a few DApps are in the works, but most of them are admittedly in their infancy.
-Nevertheless, some are certainly worth a try.
-You can browse lists of currently active DApps on websites like DApp.com, State of the DApps, and DappRadar.
-There are games, gambling, social networks and collectibles like CryptoKitties.
-And if you’re not really interested in whimsical blockchain uses, there is decentralized finance.
+Decentralized applications (DApps) are just what they sound like – computer programs and online services that are built on a decentralized blockchain.
+There are thousands of DApps out there, and most are based on Ethereum.
+You can browse lists of currently active DApps on websites like dapp.com, State of the DApps, and DappRadar.
+There are games, gambling, social networks and, of course, NFT collectibles.
+The biggest stars of decentralization, though, are the DeFi applications.

-DeFi is one of the most promising recent developments on Ethereum.
+DeFi is, without a doubt, the most important development on Ethereum.
 Adding a decentralized structure to financial instruments makes them available for those who don’t have access to traditional banking –a significant part of the world’s population outside of North America, Western Europe and Australia.
+Even for those with a bank account, there can be limitations placed by financial institutions on asset movement and investment possibilities.
+Decentralized finance levels the playing field and lowers the barriers to entry.

 Stablecoins – cryptocurrencies tied to the value of a fiat currency like the US Dollar – are an essential component of the DeFi environment.
-They offer many of the benefits of cryptocurrencies while counteracting the crypto market’s considerable volatility.
+They offer many of the benefits of cryptocurrencies while counteracting the crypto market’s considerable volatility, and enable investors to do complex financial operations without leaving the cryptocurrency space.
 You can read more about stablecoins here.

 Security and Compliance

 Just like a busy marketplace, Ethereum has its share of pickpockets, con artists, and authorities attempting to keep things under control.
-Whether the players vying for power in the space are genuinely concerned about the safety of the public, or they are more interested in hijacking the entire operation, is a matter of opinion and nuance.
+Of course, whether the players vying for power in the space are genuinely concerned about the safety of the public, or they are more interested in hijacking the entire operation, is a matter of opinion.

 Phishing and scams

-Even a very casual foray into the world of cryptocurrency will immediately bring you into contact with all kinds and formats of security warnings and, for lack of a better word, disclaimers.
-As a prime example, MEW’s vintage interface still has a very substantial and rather intimidating set of warning cards for the user to read through before creating a wallet.
+Even a very casual foray into the world of cryptocurrency will immediately bring you into contact with all kinds of formidable security warnings and, for lack of a better word, disclaimers.

 While no service in the space wants to scare users off, there is still a lot of phishing in crypto, and reports of crypto security concerns are not that exaggerated.
 In fact, while crypto UX designers work on bringing you soothing colors and 2-click onboarding procedures, it’s still your job to protect yourself from scams.
 As it always has been in this life, by the way.